top of page

 Breakage test using the Geopyörä device

-• In Geopyörä V1 an external scale be connected to the computer
+• For the Geopyörä V1 an external scale must be connected to the computer

-• In Geopyörä V2 the feeder and scale are already integrated to the device
+• For the Geopyörä V2 the feeder and scale are already integrated in the device

-• Collect the product for particle size analysis
+• Collect the broken product for size analysis

-• Prepare a deck with the following (six) sieves:
+• Use a deck with the following nine sieves:

 • 1 Pan